Don’t Let Bitterness Poison Your Marriage

 Romans 5:8 tells us that Christ died for us while we were yet sinners.
-By God's grace, He didn't wait for us to "get our acts together" before He provided a way for forgiveness.
-He gave it to us freely even when we didn't deserve it.
-At Golgotha as the soldiers gambled for Jesus' clothing, the dying innocent Christ prayed, "Father, forgive them, for they know not what they do."
+By God’s grace, He forgave us freely even when we didn’t deserve it.
+At Golgotha as the soldiers gambled for Jesus’ clothing, the dying innocent Christ prayed, “Father, forgive them, for they know not what they do.”
 (Luke 23:34).
 If forgiveness is given freely to us, how much more should we give it to our spouses?

 Not only should you desire forgiveness simply because it was given so freely to you, but also, the Bible tells us that there are consequences for unforgiveness.
 Jesus said, “If you forgive others for their transgressions, your heavenly Father will also forgive you.
 But if you do not forgive others, then your Father will not forgive your transgressions” (Matthew 6:14-15, NASB).
 Seek forgiveness not only for the sake of your spouse, but also for yourself.